robertmuth/Cwerg/CpuA32/README.md

     DREG_0_3_5          d0 (0)     # 3. operand name:DREG_0_3_5     symbolized_val:d0  val:0
 ```

-There are helpers for looking up the `Opcode` of a 32 bit instruction
-word, `Opcode.FindOpcode`, and extracting the `Operand` values,
-`Opcode.DisassembleOperands`.

-Conversely, starting with and `Opcode` and list of `Operand` values
-an instruction word can be obtained via `Opcode.AssembleOperands`

-An `Opocode` can also be looked up by its name in the dictionary
+### Opcode Names

-`Opcode.names_to_opcode`.
-Note, the name may have two components a basename and possibly
+ Note, the opcode name may have two components a basename and possibly
 a variant suffix separated by an underscore:
 * `add_regreg` (src2 is reg shifted by another reg)
 * `add_regimm` (src2 is reg shifted by immediate)